NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Aesra.md

     desc: " (divine,holy) An aesra's spirit of righteousness manifests as a two-handed sword of fire.
 If disarmed or thrown as a ranged weapon, the flame of justice vanishes after landing or dealing damage and reappears in the aesra's hands again instantly.
 On a critical hit, the target also takes 2d6 persistent fire damage."

   - name: "Flaming Slash"
-    desc: "`pf2:2` (divine,fire,holy,manipulate) The aesra sweeps their sword, creating a @Template[cone|distance:15] of sacred flame that deals 5d6 fire damage with a DC 23 Reflex check save."
+    desc: "`pf2:2` (divine,fire,holy,manipulate) The aesra sweeps their sword, creating a 15-foot cone of sacred flame that deals 5d6 fire damage with a DC 23 Reflex check save."

   - name: "Maintain Formation"
     desc: "  When an aesra casts [[Spells/Translocate|Translocate]], they can bring an adjacent willing archon along with them.
 That archon appears in an empty space adjacent to the aesra's new space."